Cohomology and deformation of compatible Hom-Leibniz algebras: Abstract

 \section{Abstract}

-In this paper, we consider compatible Hom-Leibniz algebra where the Hom map twists the operations in the compatible system.
-We consider a suitably graded Lie algebra whose Maurer-Cartan elements characterize the structure of compatible Hom-Leibniz algebras.
-Using this, we study cohomology, infinitesimal deformations, the Nijenhuis operator, and their relation for compatible Hom-Leibniz algebras.
-Finally we see the cohomology of compatible Hom-Leibniz algebra with coefficients in an arbitrary representation.
+In this article, we define a suitable graded Lie algebra whose Maurer-Cartan elements characterize the structure of compatible Hom-Leibniz algebras.
+We use this to define cohomology of compatible Hom-Leibniz algebra.
+Using this cohomology we study infinitesimal deformations.
+Finally, we study Nijenhuis operator and their relation with compatible Hom-Leibniz algebras.

-Keywords: compatible Hom-Leibniz algebra, Maurer-Cartan element, cohomology, deformation, abelian extension
+Keywords: Compatible Hom-Leibniz algebra, Maurer-Cartan element, cohomology, deformation, abelian extension

 2010 Mathematics Subject Classification.
 17B56, 13D10, 17A30.

 \unmarkedfntext{ \textit{ ({\tt rbhutia@cus.ac.in, rbyadav15@gmail.com, nbehera@cus.ac.in})}}